govindrai/phase-0-handbook/feedback.md

 ###Submitting Feedback

 You must complete feedback using the [Feedback App](https://feedback.devbootcamp.com/) for every pairing session (GPS and Peer Pairing) you complete.
-Giving feedback is a mandatory aspect of Phase 0 and you will be asked to track your participation in an assignment.
+Giving feedback is a mandatory aspect of Phase 0 and you will be asked to track your participation in an assignment in Canvas.

-Please watch [Engineering Empathy on Feedback](https://vimeo.com/99780302) prior to giving feedback for the first time for some guidelines on leaving good feedback.
-Writing good feedback is challenging and time consuming.
-But, it is important to make sure you are writing feedback that will help your pair grow as a partner and as a programmer.
+Please watch this [Engineering Empathy Video on Feedback](https://vimeo.com/99780302) prior to giving feedback for the first time for some guidelines.
+Writing good feedback is challenging and time consuming, but, it is important to make sure you are writing feedback that will help your pair grow as a partner and as a programmer.

 ### Meta Feedback